 - For the GRE, use the institution code 2926.

 - For the TOEFL, use the institution code is 2926, and Department code is 72.

-- This year, applicants to the PhD program must take the GRE general exam and the Advanced Math Subject Exam.
-If the exams are not available in your geographical location, please let us know.
+- This year, applicants to the PhD program must take the GRE Math Subject Exam (GRE General not required).
+If the exams are not available in your geographical location, please state this in your personal statement.

 - Applicants should consult the AMCS faculty list to find several faculty members with whom they might want to work.
 You should send e-mail to these members of our faculty to express your interest in their research, and to learn if they anticipate an openning in their research program for a new PhD student from AMCS.

 If for some reason you cannot apply via the web-based form please contact the department's Graduate Group Chair.